10 Tips to Improve Employee Engagement

 Employees who have a positive work environment are happy.
 Happy employees are more motivated and perform better.

-There may not be much time for fun and games in the workplace, but it’s important for organizations to set aside some time for fun and games.
+It’s important for organizations to set aside some time for fun for employees.

 Taking a break now and then to laugh and socialize with co-workers creates a happy supportive work environment.